 In 2002, the Myrtle Beach area was designated "Golf Destination of the Year" by the International Association of Golf Tour Operators.
 This giant outdoor playground is also great for families.
 With 60 miles of beach, a plethora of courses and numerous accommodations (hotels, villas, etc.) you could also plan a family reunion here and incorporate golf into the mix.

-See a directory of all 100 golf courses in Myrtle Beach, from the Myrtle Beach Golf Association.
+See a directory of golf courses in Myrtle Beach.

 5. Pebble Beach, CA